Catholic Church sexual abuse cases in Canada: Dale Crampton

-In 1986, Dale Crampton was arrested and pled guilty to seven counts of indecent assault involving minors.
-Those abuses transpired between January 1973 and December 1982, while Crampton was a priest in the Roman Catholic Archdiocese of Ottawa.
+In 1986, Dale Crampton was arrested by Ottawa Police and convicted on seven counts of indecent assault involving minors.
+Those abuses occurred between January 1973 and December 1982, while Crampton was a priest at St. Maurice’s parish in the Catholic Archdiocese of Ottawa.
 The seven male victims were all between the ages of 10 and 13 when they were assaulted by Crampton.